paritytrading/parity/README.md

   in the trading system.

-- [**Parity Trade Reporter**](applications/reporter) is a simple console application that displays occurred trades in the trading system.
+- [**Parity Trade Reporter**](applications/reporter) is a simple console application that displays all occurred trades in the trading system.

 See the [Wiki][] for additional applications.